Slave raid of Suðuroy

-The Slave raid of Suðuroy was a slave raid by pirates from Northwest Africa that took place on Suðuroy in the Faroe Islands in the summer of 1629.
-It resulted in the abduction of over thirty people, mainly women and children, who were evidently not ransomed and lived their lives in slavery on the Barbary Coast of North Africa.
+The Slave raid of Suðuroy was a slave raid by North African Barbary pirates that took place in the Faroe Islands in the summer of 1629.
+More than thirty people, mainly women and children, were taken from the archipelago's southern island, Suðuroy.
+None were ever ransomed, and remained slaves in North Africa.

 Background

 The isolated Faroe Islands had a long history of problems with pirates as well as fishermen intruding on the islands' fishing waters.
 Because of its geographical position, and its small population with limited possibilities to defend themselves, the islands became a popular resting place for pirates, who stopped along its beaches to pause.
 During those pauses, the poor and defenseless population were sometimes exposed to pillage and theft, and were unable to defend themselves other than by running to high mountainous terrain and by throwing stones at the pirates.
 Raids by Irish, English and Barbary pirates became worse in the early 17th-century.

 In 1607, both Iceland and the Faroe Islands were subjected to a slave raid by the Barbary pirates, who abducted hundreds of people for the slave markets of North Africa.